-This course gives students an insight into how human societies came into being today, how they have changed over time, and the underlying reasons for human diversity today.
+BA Archaeology and Anthropology with Year Abroad will give you an insight into how human societies came into being today, how they have changed over time, and the underlying reasons for human diversity today.

 The degree integrates the disciplines of archaeology (the study of the human past through its material remains) and anthropology, which is made up of 3 areas:

 social anthropology (exploring how people in different places create meaning and build communities)